waveFrontSet/machine-learning-scp/README.md

 The following new or modified make targets are available.

 - `make data/raw` - Executes the web crawler run to fetch data.
+- `make data` - Check requirements, execute the web crawler (if necessary) and preprocess the raw data.
 - `make clean` - Deletes compiled Python files and `__pycache__` directories (standard behavior) as well as log files (new behavior)